MALTA (EU) RESIDENCY & CITIZENSHIP

-International business executives, investors, VIPs as well as affluent citizens worldwide consider Malta citizenship a powerful asset and safety net should the living conditions at home become unfavorable, or to obtain a prestigious second passport to facilitate international travel.
+International business executives, investors, and affluent citizens worldwide consider Malta citizenship a powerful asset and safety net.
 Because Malta allows dual citizenship, most applicants retain the citizenship of their home country in addition to receiving a second passport from Malta (EU).

 Visa-free Travel